Maximum Stable Matching with Matroids and Partial Orders: Acknowledgement

 \section{Acknowledgement}

 Some of our results were obtained at the Emléktábla Workshop in Gárdony, July 2022.
 We would like to thank Tamás Fleiner, Zsuzsanna Jankó, and Ildikó Schlotter for the fruitful discussions.
-We thank anonymous reviewers of the conference version for their helpful feedback.
-The work was supported by the Lend\"ulet Programme of the Hungarian Academy of Sciences -- grant number LP2021-1/2021, by the Hungarian National Research, Development and Innovation Office -- NKFIH, financed under the ELTE TKP2021-NKTA-62 funding scheme and grant K143858, and by JST PRESTO Grant Number JPMJPR212B.
-The last author was partially supported by the joint project of Kyoto University and Toyota Motor Corporation, titled “Advanced Mathematical Science for Mobility Society”.
+We thank the anonymous reviewers of the previous versions for their helpful feedback.
+The work was supported by the Lend\"ulet Programme of the Hungarian Academy of Sciences -- grant number LP2021-1/2021, by the Hungarian National Research, Development and Innovation Office -- NKFIH, financed under the ELTE TKP2021-NKTA-62 funding scheme and grant K143858.
+The first author was supported by the Ministry of Culture and Innovation of Hungary from the National Research, Development and Innovation fund, financed under the KDP-2023 funding scheme (grant number C2258525).
+The last author was supported by JST PRESTO Grant Number JPMJPR212B and JST ERATO Grant Number JPMJER2301, and the joint project of Kyoto University and Toyota Motor Corporation,titled “Advanced Mathematical Science for Mobility Society”.